 Financial planning is much more wide-ranging and can include topics such as tax planning, analyzing cash flows, budgeting and more.
 Retirement planning, by contrast, is laser-focused on navigating the preparation for and transition into retirement.

 Further, the two certifications come from separate institutions.
 The CFP is managed and awarded by the Certified Financial Planner Board of Standards, while the College for Financial Planning controls the CRPC title.

 The two designations also have slightly different requirements.
 Both require applicants to pass an exam.
 However, you must have a bachelor’s degree and some college-level study in financial planning to become a CFP.
 CFPs must also have 6,000 hours of experience working in the financial planning industry, or 4,000 hours through an apprenticeship program.

 Preparing for retirement can be an overwhelming task to handle all on your own.
-If you’re looking for help, a financial advisor with the CRPC certification can be a great partner.
-Certification holders have developed an expertise in multiple areas of retirement planning, from investing for retirement to making the transition out of you working years.
+If you’re looking for help, a financial advisor with a CRPC certification can be a great partner.
+Certification holders have developed expertise in multiple areas of retirement planning, from investing for retirement to making the transition out of your working years.
 By working with a CRPC, you can dive into the retirement planning process with confidence.
-That will allow you to focus your time and energy towards enjoying your working years before they’re over.
+That will allow you to focus your time and energy on enjoying your working years before they’re over.

 Tips for a Successful Retirement

 - Planning for retirement is a complicated venture and a financial advisor can be a big help.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.